 In corneal cross-linking, doctors use eyedrop medication and ultraviolet (UV) light from a special machine to make the tissues in your cornea stronger.
 The goal is to keep the cornea from bulging more.

 It’s called “cross-linking” because it adds bonds between the collagen fibers in your eye.
 They work like support beams to help the cornea stay stable.

 Corneal cross-linking is the only treatment that can stop progressive keratoconus from getting worse.
 And it may help you avoid a corneal transplant, which is major surgery.

 What Happens During the Procedure

 Your doctor can do the corneal cross-linking procedure in her office.

-First, you’ll get drops that numb your eyes and a medicine to calm you.
+First, you’ll get drops that numb your eyes and a medicine to calm you if needed.

-Then, she’ll put in riboflavin (vitamin B2) eyedrops, which allow your cornea to better absorb light.
+Then, your doctor will put in riboflavin (vitamin B2) eyedrops, which allow your cornea to better absorb light.
 It takes about 30 minutes for the drops to soak into your cornea.

 The entire treatment takes about 60-90 minutes.

 Types of Corneal Cross-Linking

 There are two types: epi-off and the experimental epi-on. (“Epi” is short for epithelium, the outer layer of the cornea.)